Published on 13-Dec-2012

 "On the group level, we are able to re-evaluate our overall portfolio quite quickly, whereas it would take weeks or months prior to adopting the IBM Risk Analytics solution.
 We can also run more alternative scenarios, and we get a good sense of how to manage market risk in terms of potential hedging strategies." - Marco Hauck, Head of Middle Office, Allianz Group

-Algorithmics Solutions, Business Analytics, Managing Risk
+Algorithmics Solutions, BA - Business Analytics, BA - Risk Analytics

 The Allianz Group is one of the leading integrated financial services providers worldwide.
 With approximately 142,000 employees worldwide, the Allianz Group serves to approximately 78 million customers in more than 70 countries.
 On the insurance side, Allianz is the market leader in the German market and has a strong international presence.